 Headquartered in Cincinnati, OH, UPM has facilities in Oakland, CA; Los Angeles, CA; Hartford, CT; Portland, CT; Chicago, IL; Greenville, SC; Belfast, Northern Ireland; Budapest, Hungary, and Singapore.

-UPM offers a comprehensive inventory of products, including Nickel Alloys, Titanium, Stainless Steel, Cobalt Alloys, PRODEC®, Alloy Steel, Cobalt Chrome Moly, Aluminum, and Duplex Stainless Steel in sheet, coil, strip, custom thin gauge strip, plate, bar and near net shapes.
+UPM offers a comprehensive inventory of products, including Nickel Alloys, Titanium, Stainless Steel, Cobalt Alloys, PRODEC®, Alloy Steel, Cobalt Chrome Moly, and Aluminum in sheet, coil, strip, custom thin gauge strip, plate, bar, and near net shapes.
 FIRSTCUT+® Processing Services include cut-to-length, leveling, slitting, edging, custom rerolling, shearing, laser cutting, laser gauge measurement, water jet cutting, sawing, precision cold saw cutting, precision blanks, first stage machining, heat treating, ultra-sonic testing, boring, trepanning, deburring, angle cutting, and packaging.